Blog

 Agnipath Scheme (Yojna)

-Under this scheme the Agniveers serve for a tenure of 4 years which include 6 months of training and 3.5 years of deployment.
-After 4 years of service, only 25% of agniveers will be selected for permanent cadre.
-Personnel who retire after 4 years will not be eligible for pension but will receive a Seva Nidhi Package of Rs10.04 lakhs.
-This amount will be exempted from Income Tax.
-The salary of an Agniveer for the first year will be Rs 30,000/month, Rs 33,000/month for second year, Rs 36,500/month for third year and Rs 40,000/month for fourth year, out of which 30% will be contributed to Agniveer Corpus Fund every month.
+Under this scheme, the Agniveers serve for a tenure of 4 years, which includes 6 months of training and 3.5 years of deployment.
+After 4 years of service, only 25% of Agniveers will be selected for the permanent cadre.
+Personnel who retire after 4 years will not be eligible for pension but will receive a Seva Nidhi Package of more than Rs 10 lakhs.
+This amount is exempt from Income Tax.
+The salary of an Agniveer for the first year will be Rs 30,000/month, Rs 33,000/month for the second year, Rs 36,500/month for the third year and Rs 40,000/month for the fourth year, out of which 30% will be contributed to the Agniveer Corpus Fund every month.
 He/she will get complete salary during his/her training rather than a stipend.
 They will be provided with medical and life insurance cover of Rs 48 lakhs for the duration of their engagement period in the Armed Forces.

 Benefits: -

-2. It will decrease causality rate in the forces by providing young, dynamic, swift and war ready Agniveers as many deaths and injuries in the highly modified area happens because the physical standards required are not met due to certain factors.
+2. It will decrease the casualty rate in the forces by providing young, dynamic, swift and war-ready soldiers, as many deaths and injuries in the highly modified area happen because the physical standards required are not met due to certain factors.

 3. It will increase the working efficiency of the Indian Armed Forces.
-A more effective way of jawan training will be adopted by the organisation as the training period has been reduced from 1 year (9 months of basic training and 3 months of specialised training) to 6 months.
-The fight to acquire top 25% position in the merit will also boost up the efficiency of an individual as well as the unit.
+A more effective way of jawan training is adopted by the organisation as the training period has been reduced from 1 year (9 months of basic training and 3 months of specialised training) to 6 months.
+The fight to acquire top 25% position in the merit will also boost the efficiency of an Agniveer as well as the unit.

-4. The Agniveers will take up duties as per their capabilities and seniority (1 year, 2-year, 3 year or 4 years).
-The competition to serve the country for longer duration and fight a battle as an effective soldier will keep these young Agniveers on their toes.
+4. The Agniveers will take up duties as per their capabilities and seniority (1 year, 2-year, 3-year or 4-year).
+The competition to serve the country for a longer duration and fight a battle as an effective soldier will keep these young Agniveers on their toes.

 5. Agniveers will be provided with a skill certificate post their retirement after 4 years.
-The certificate holders will be prioritised by the job providers in the civil society and even in the public and private educational institutes.
-The MHA announced they would reserve 10% vacancies for Agniveers in CAPF and Assam Rifles.
-They also decided to give 3 years age relaxation beyond the prescribed upper age limit to Agniveers for recruitment in CAPFs and Assam Rifles.
-The MoD announced 10% reservation in jobs for Agniveers in the Indian Coast Guard, defence civilian posts and 16 Defence Public Sector Undertakings (DPSU).
+The certificate holders will be prioritised by the job providers in the civil society, and even in the public and private educational institutes.
+In addition, 10% vacancies for Agniveers are reserved in the CAPF and Assam Rifles.
+They also decided to give a 3-year age relaxation beyond the prescribed upper age limit to Agniveers for recruitment in CAPFs and Assam Rifles.
+The MoD announced 10% reservation in jobs for Agniveers in the Indian Coast Guard, defence civilian posts and 16 Defence Public Sector Undertakings (DPSUs).

 In my opinion: -

-India is a nation of 1.4 billion people in which nearly 40% of people are in the age group of 13 to 35.
-It is true that a lot of young people value stability over competitive salary.
-Some of them want a job with retirement benefits and pension.
-Obviously the Agnipath scheme is not suitable for them.
-They should look for other Govt jobs.
+India is a nation of 1.4 billion people, in which nearly 40% of people are in the age group of 13 to 35.
+It is true that a lot of young people value stability over a competitive salary.
+Some of them want a job with retirement benefits and a pension.
+Obviously, the Agnipath scheme is not suitable for them.
+They should look for other government jobs.

-We do not commit for a job in Indian Armed Forces, rather we serve in the Indian Armed Forces.
+We do not commit to a job in the Indian Armed Forces; rather, we serve in the Indian Armed Forces.
 In return for our services, we get respect, dignity, and a sense of status.

-For a regular job in public sector units or Govt offices, it is understandable that people want financial and job security, but this does not apply for the Armed Forces.
+For a regular job in public sector units or government offices, it is understandable that people want financial and job security, but this does not apply to the Armed Forces.
 The problem is that the Indian youth is obsessed with government jobs.
 The private sector pays better in most cases and even provides more creative opportunities, but most youths consider it unstable and risky.
-Most of the people consider pension as the biggest benefit of government job but the fact that private jobs pay better overall balances the lack of pension.
-Youth must understand that stability is not everything, if you are good at what you do you will get permanent after serving as Agniveer.
+Most people consider a pension as the biggest benefit of a government job, but the fact that private jobs pay better overall balances the lack of pension.
+Youth must understand that stability is not everything, if you are good at what you do, you will get permanent after serving as an Agniveer.

 Conclusion: -

-The Army’s recruitment drive is based to ensure that more soldiers are available to fight a war and preserve national security.
+The Army’s recruitment drive is based on ensuring that more soldiers are available to fight a war and preserve national security.

-Armed Forces are not a job providing organisation.
+The Armed Forces are not a job-providing organisation.
 However, some rowdy elements are burning trains and blocking highways in protest against the Agnipath scheme.
-Such people cannot sacrifice their life for India.
-Hence, are unsuitable to serve our country as soldiers.
+Such people cannot sacrifice their lives for India.
+Hence, they are unsuitable to serve our country as soldiers.
 Vandalism in no way justifies the concerns of aspirants.
 It will get them nothing but withdrawal of public support.
-People responsible for these violent activities can never be a part of Indian Armed Forces.
+People responsible for these violent activities can never be a part of the Indian Armed Forces.

 Facebook